-This assessment is conducted using in-house proprietary as well as third-party research on the sustainability characteristics of the Fund's holdings.
+This assessment is conducted using third-party data on the sustainability characteristics of the fund's holdings.

-How have the indicators for adverse impacts on sustainability factors been taken into account?
+- How have the indicators for adverse impacts on sustainability factors been taken into account?

-The "do no significant harm" methodology applied by the Investment Adviser on sustainable investments seeks to exclude investments that cause harm to any of the PAI indicators (listed below) which are mandatory for the Investment Adviser to consider under the EU SFDR rules, and which are relevant to the investment.
+The "do no significant harm" methodology applied by the investment manager on sustainable investments seeks to screen investments to identify any significant harm to any of the PAI indicators which are mandatory for the investment manager to consider under the SFDR rules, and which are relevant to the investment.